READ CAREFULLY TO THE BOTTOM OF THE PAGE TO CONTINUE

 Joining UA Local 342’s apprenticeship program as a Plumber, Steamfitter/Pipefitter, or Welder, is a multi-step process.

-• Step 1 – is submitting your application.
-Applications are taken once a year currently in the month of May.
-It is an online application that is done on our website: ua342.org in the training section.
-You will need to provide/upload a Driver’s license and High School Diploma, GED, or Transcripts.
+- Step 1 – Submit an application.
+Applications are accepted online, once a year, currently in the month of May.
+You will need to provide/upload a driver’s license and high school diploma, GED, or official transcripts during the application process.

-• Step 4 – Once you have completed your interview, you will be placed on a ranked waiting list.
-Which is good for 2 years.
-When the time comes to start a class of new apprentices, we will phone individuals from the waiting list in their ranked order to fill the class.
+- Step 4 – Once you have completed your interview, you will be placed on a ranked waiting list.
+The list is good for two years.
+When the time comes to start a class of new apprentices, we will call individuals from the waiting list in their ranked order to fill the class.

 HVAC/R Joining UA Local 342 as an HVAC/R Technician is accomplished through Contractor Sponsorship.
 Contractor Sponsorship is obtained by seeking and gaining employment and membership with UA Local 342 as a Tradesman by a HVAC/R UA Local 342 Signatory Contractor.
 Once you are hired by a Signatory Contractor and have remained employed for one year, the contractor will contact UA Local 342 to sign you up and sponsor you into the HVAC/R Apprenticeship Program.
-(To obtain the list of UA Local 342 HVAC/R signatory contractors and for more information on this process, contact the training center)
+To obtain the list of UA Local 342 HVAC/R signatory contractors and for more information on this process, please contact the Training Center.